About this listing

 It's a perfect spot for city-dwellers to kick back for a weekend in the country, or for putting up family members during Reunions, Parent's Weekends, Homecoming and Graduations at Middlebury College.
 Numerous Brides and Grooms have chosen the Apartment for their honeymoons.
 If you would like to have a Massage, Cooking Class, or Artisinal Cheese Tour, we would be delighted to arrange it.
 Please let us know how we can help you plan your perfect get-away.

-Wonderful, locally sourced breakfasts are $20.00 per adult per day - booked with plenty of advanced notice, but there are also plenty of places to get well fed and caffinated nearby.
+Enormous,Delicious, locally sourced breakfasts delivered to the barn are $20.00 per adult - booked with advanced notice, but there are also plenty of places to get well fed and caffinated nearby.
 Bristol is home to the incomparable Almost Home Market, the Bristol Bakery, and Snaps Diner.
 Dinners out are also a treat: visit with Chef Doug Mack and his wife Linda Harmon of Mary's at Baldwin Creek for fabulous locally grown everything (cooking classes!), or go to the Bobcat for a local Brew and Bistro Fare.
 Not to be missed either, are the sublimely French Tourterelle (Best Boulliabaise Ever), in New Haven, and the Vergennes Laundry for superb coffee and pastries, fresh oysters and sandwiches.
 If you have not been to visit Nancy at Sparkling (for afternoon champagne), at the bottom of College Street in Middlebury, don't miss it.
-Did I forget to mention Daily Chocolate in Vergennes, (website hidden)'s small-batch ice cream in Bristol, and all the local brews?
+Did I forget to mention Daily Chocolate in Vergennes, lu.lu's small-batch ice cream in Bristol, and all the local brews?
 So much more great food and drink, so little time!!!

 We can acommodate two adults in a queen bed, and have a smaller, "hired man's bed" for children.
 Fresh linens,fresh coffee, teas and snacks are provided by us.
 Canine friends are welcome downstairs in the barn...bring kennel or bed - we will supply the treats!

-As much or as little as they wish.
+As much or as little as you wish.
 We do appreciate our guests introducing themselves while they are here!